Miguel Etchecolatz

-Miguel Osvaldo Etchecolatz (1 May 1929 – 2 July 2022) was an Argentine police officer, who worked in the Buenos Aires Provincial Police during the first years of the military dictatorship of the 1970s.
-Etchecolatz was deeply involved in the "anti-subversion operation" known as the National Reorganization Process (El proceso).
-He was first convicted in 1986 of crimes committed during this period, but passage that year of the Ley de Punto Final, which created amnesty for security officers, meant that he was released without a sentence.
-In 2003 Congress repealed the law, and the government re-opened prosecution of crimes during the Dirty War.
+Miguel Osvaldo Etchecolatz (1 May 1929 – 2 July 2022) was an Argentine police officer, who worked in the Buenos Aires Provincial Police during the first years of the military dictatorship of the 1970s, known as the National Reorganization Process (El proceso), which Etchecolatz was deeply involved in.
+He was first convicted of crimes committed during this period in 1986; the full stop law, which passed that year and created amnesty for security officers, meant that he was released without a sentence.
+In 2003, Congress repealed the law and the government re-opened prosecution of crimes committed during the Dirty War.

 In 2004, Etchecolatz was one of the first two officials convicted and sentenced for child abduction: taking a child from "disappeared" parents, passing it on for adoption by officials of the regime, and hiding the child's true identity.
 He and Jorge Berges were each sentenced to seven years.
-He was also deemed responsible of the "Night of the Pencils", when 10 high-school students were abducted by security forces in the city of La Plata near Buenos Aires in September 1976.
+He was also deemed responsible of the "Night of the Pencils", where 10 high-school students were abducted by security forces in the city of La Plata near Buenos Aires in September 1976.
 Six of the 10 were "forcibly disappeared", with their fate remaining unknown.
 The four survivors said they were tortured.